 “I was enlisted for about four years before I found out about the Army’s Green to Gold Program … it’s another way for enlisted Soldiers to receive officer commissions other than Officer Candidate School.”

-The Green to Gold Program allows enlisted service members to temporarily leave Active Duty to study full-time and receive a college degree.
+The Green to Gold program allows enlisted service members to temporarily leave Active Duty to study full-time and receive a college degree.
 In exchange, each Soldier returns as a second lieutenant and serves an additional term (term length varies based on each individual agreement).
-The program enabled Dexter to return to Morehouse University to complete his degree at no expense to himself.
+The program enabled Dexter to return to Morehouse College to complete his degree at no expense to himself.
 This was a tremendous help to his family.

 While enlisted, Dexter served as a signal Soldier.
 Upon completing his degree and becoming an officer, he chose to stay in the Signal Corps.
 The Signal Corps is responsible for military communications and allowed Dexter to acquire hands-on leadership training as an armor officer in Korea.
 Eventually, he became a platoon leader in a signal company to gain more experience in equipment training, cable placement and other communication technology.
 While learning these skills, Dexter was also practicing leading others.